 Whether you have always dreamed of becoming a nurse or you are taking a leap to change careers, Edgewood College is ready to support your goals.
-If you already have your bachelor’s degree, our Post-Baccalaureate Accelerated Nursing Program will fast-track your education to complete your BSN in just 12 months.
+If you already have your bachelor’s degree, our Post-Baccalaureate Accelerated Nursing Program will fast-track your education to complete your accelerated BSN in just one year.

-This intensive, hands-on program equips students to be capable and self-sufficient nurses.
+This intensive, hands-on, second-degree nursing program equips students to become capable and self-sufficient nurses.
 Your education will be founded on theory and applied in an array of experiential learning settings.
+While in the program, students can expect to spend 60-80 hours per week on coursework and classroom assignments, lending to the expedited completion time of one year, as opposed to the typical 2-2.5 years.
 With one of the best clinical student to faculty ratios in the nation, at 7:1, and clinical experiences at highly respected regional hospitals, the learning experience at Edgewood College is exceptional.

-Upon completion of this program, you will be prepared with the ability to practice holistic nursing care in a variety of health care settings.
-Fulfill your desire to begin a rewarding career in the nation’s largest health care profession.
+Bringing in a blend of students, the tight-knit team formed by the small cohort and helpful clinical instructors fosters greater emotional and practical support.
+At the end of the one-year accelerated BSN program, you will be prepared with the ability to practice holistic nursing care in a variety of healthcare settings.
+Fulfill your desire to begin a rewarding career in the nation’s largest healthcare profession.

 Our program consists of seven sessions within one year: